nleiva/xrgrpc/README.md

 ### Show Commands

-Provides the output for IOS XR cli commands on the router defined in [config.json](examples/input/config.json).
-Two encoding options available:
+Provides the output of IOS XR cli commands on the router defined in [config.json](examples/input/config.json).
+Two output format options are available; Unstructured text and JSON encoded:

 - **Clear text**